sunghunbae/decode/README.md

 ## FASTQ file format

-In FASTQ format, every second line in a record contains DNA sequence.
+In FASTQ format, each record has four lines and the second line contains the DNA sequence.

 ### Example (testlg.fastq)
 ```